microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Remove-EntraApplicationExtensionProperty.md

 ```

 This example removes the extension property that has the specified ID from an application in Microsoft Entra ID.

+- `-ObjectId` parameter specifies the unique identifier of an application.
+- `-ExtensionPropertyId` parameter specifies the  unique identifier of the extension property to remove.

 ## Parameters